How do I set up a custodial crypto wallet?

 The security disadvantages of using a non-custodial wallet include:

 This guide considers the most important security considerations involved with choosing a crypto wallet.
-While security is the single most important factor when it comes to storing crypto in a wallet, you’ll ultimately want to evaluate a wallet’s security alongside its features and functionality, ease of use, and other factors.
+While security is the single most important factor when it comes to storing crypto, you’ll ultimately want to evaluate a wallet’s security, features and functionality, ease of use, and other factors to determine which is the best crypto wallet for you.

 Keep in mind that many people use a combination of different crypto wallets for different purposes, like a software wallet for everyday use, and a hardware wallet for long-term storage.